CloudLabs-Samples/EduLabs/BigData/HDF/Exercise-1.md

 ### Hortonworks DataFlow (Data-In-Motion)

 Cloudera DataFlow which is formerly known as Hortonworks DataFlow (HDF) is a scalable, real-time streaming analytics platform that ingests and analyzes data for key insights and immediate actionable intelligence.
-DataFlow addresses the key challenges enterprises face with data-in-motion real-time stream processing of data at high volume and high scale, data provenance and ingestion from IoT devices, edge applications and streaming sources.
+DataFlow addresses the key challenges enterprises face with data-in-motion real-time stream processing of data at high volume and high scale, data provenance, and ingestion from IoT devices, edge applications, and streaming sources.

 ### Ambari Server